fatimahsy/Shootings/README.md

 ## Overview

 This repo contains code used in the analysis of the number of shootings in Toronto for 2014-2019 and the implications of data set bias.Various aspects were analyzed in this paper.
-No LLM's were used.

 ## LLM Usage